de4a-eu/ssi-authority-agent/README.md

 Docker Compose file contains the following containers:

 -   SSI Authority Agent Java REST server
+-   **JSON-LD Context Server (added in iteration 2)**
 -   Aries Go REST server
--   A webhook server
 -   CouchDB database server

 Deployment diagram:

 <img src="deployment_diagram.png" alt="Deployment Diagram" width="1000"/>

-You can find more details of the container's configuration within the file `v1.0/agent/docker-compose.yml`.
+You can find more details of the container's configuration within the file `v2.0/agent/docker-compose.yml`.

-The configuration parameters to feed the docker compose is in the file `v1.0/agent/.env`.
+The configuration parameters to feed the docker compose is in the file `v2.0/agent/.env`.
+Furthermore, the implementation guidelines for the VC pattern flow simplification in portals can be found in `v2.0/DE4A_VC_flow_guidelines.pdf`.

 > Please review the contents of this configuration file to fit your development, for instance, you can change ports according to your needs.